 At this point in your life, you are probably aware of some of the things that really push your buttons.
 Everyone has triggers and “no fly” zones within themselves and even the most laid back person will eventually come out swinging when the pressure becomes too much to bear any longer.
 Welcome to being human!
 You are made in the image of God and certainly there are plenty of instances in the Bible that show the Lord has an emotional composition that includes anger.
-The difference is that the anger of the Lord is holy and righteous and directed at sin, not the sinner whereas we become angry for all kinds of reasons, most of which are not at all godly!
+But experiencing the emotional feeling of being angry with people is not the same thing as living a life controlled by anger.

 Ephesians 4:31-32 reveals two important steps to getting your anger under control.
 The first step is releasing your anger to the Lord.
 You may have to do this second by second for a while as Satan starts to realize you will not give him any more access through anger.
 “Let all bitterness, wrath, anger, outbursts, and blasphemies, with all malice, be taken away from you,” Paul wrote.

 The second step is this: “And be kind one to another, tenderhearted, forgiving one another, just as God in Christ also forgave you.”
 This is an entirely separate step.
 The first step is allowing God to have His way, which addresses the spiritual side of you and the second step is you proactively taking action to get your emotions under control and obediently and humbly behaving in a manner that reflects your understanding of what God has done for you, knowing that you must do the same for another, regardless of circumstance– which addresses the natural side of you.
 This is a journey, a process!
 This may include seeking help from a counselor, seeking deliverance and addressing pain from your past.